sapran/cv/readme.md

 ### Head of IT Audit
 #### Astelit (Mobile Telephone Network Operator), Jul 2009 - January 2011.
-Increased the coverage and effectiveness of the corporate internal controls by extending the IT General Controls framework by 40% while keeping staff growth at 25%.
+Increased the corporate internal controls' coverage and effectiveness by extending the IT General Controls framework by 40% while keeping staff growth at 25%.
 Identified and facilitated timely remediation of several business-critical security issues.

 ### Information Security Specialist
 #### eCall (Financial Services), Dec 2007 – Jul 2009.